-It's nearly Thanksgiving here in America, which means that the streets of New York City will be overtaken by the annual Macy's Thanksgiving Day Parade!
+It's Thanksgiving here in America, which means that the streets of New York City are being overtaken by the annual Macy's Thanksgiving Day Parade!
 It's a pretty big deal for those of us who enjoy ushering in the holiday season with Pikachu, Spider-Man and, of course, Santa Claus himself.
 In 1989, however, there was another guest who appeared to kick off Christmas: Batman's arch-nemesis, The Joker.

 This week Americans will gather 'round their respective tables with friends and family to reflect on all of the things they're thankful for.
 Delicious food is generally what folks focus on, sure, but it's important not to forget about a Thanksgiving table's all-important centerpiece.
 After all, how are you supposed to add depth to turkey/tofurkey Instagram photos without some extra pilgrim-looking jazz around?
 With this in mind, we've collected a few action figure options that can help transform your day off from work from "perfectly acceptable" to "more pilgrim-ed than average."
 Hit the jump for four pilgrim action figure recommendations to spice up your Thanksgiving.